ccdxc/sw/nic/README.md

 * Make sure each header file can compile fully by itself, i.e., each header file should include all header files it depends on.
 Ensure there are no circular dependencies
+* please use C++ commenting style instead of C commenting style

 ## Building and making sure HAL build is fine
 1. Under sw/, do "make pull-assets"